ycrc/ycrc.github.io/docs/clusters/hopper.md

 ## Rate Structure

 Early access usage on Hopper is at no-cost.
-Computations and storage on Hopper will be subject to the following charges starting January 1st, 2026.
+Computations and storage on Hopper will be subject to the following charges starting February 1st, 2026.

 Compute and storage charges are billed monthly, with the bills expected the first week of the following month.
 To assist with cost estimates and budgeting, we provide a [Hopper Cost Calculator](https://docs.google.com/spreadsheets/d/1zoQq5uqMb37Nbf11cFdvRXk2Lm411R1zo2n8AEHRE_M).